malithonline/nibmScrapper/README.md

 A user-friendly web application that allows NIBM students to check their exam results and calculate their GPA easily with just one tap! 🚀

+>  🚨  **Hey NIBM Web Team!**
+>
+> We've built a handy app for students that's super gentle on your servers.
+We really admire your work and don't want to cause any trouble.
+Mind if we keep it running?
+>
+> Thanks a bunch! 🙏

 ## ✨ Features

 - 🖱️ One-tap GPA check - get your results instantly!